space150/flyLabel.js/README.md

         $ $EDITOR demo/behaviors/new-behavior-name.css

     Use one of the existing files as a guide, and check `demo/style.css` for any styles that are applied to all of the labels.
+Add a line at the top of your new behavior's file with your name and GitHub username, e.g.
+    `/* by Mike Anderson - athaeryn */`

 5. Submit a Pull Request